-My BFF and I spent our first night at the mountainous region at one of the four Liwagu Suites by Sutera Sanctuary Lodges (3*) inside Mount Kinabalu National Park.
+My BFF and I spent our first night at the mountainous region in one of the four Liwagu Suites by Sutera Sanctuary Lodges (3*) inside Kinabalu Park.
 We had an elaborate set menu for dinner at Liwagu Restaurant, the same place where we had our lunch as described in the previous post.

 Melon was eagerly waiting for all the items to arrive at the table.